lcrespom/nash/README.md

 Nash is implemented in JavaScript and focuses on:
 - Providing great UX and productivity to the command-line.
 - Being highly extensible and customizable.
-- Bringing shell power to JavaScript developers. `zsh` and `fish` are greatly configurable, but customizing them requires writing shell script code, which (for JS developers) is not as user friendly as JavaScript.
+- Bringing shell power to JavaScript developers.
+Shells such as `zsh` or `fish` are greatly configurable, but customizing them requires writing shell script code, which (for JS developers) is not as user friendly as JavaScript.

 ![alt text](nash.png)